 - What would need to change in your church to make it a more effective sanctification center?

-- How can we help you in this good process?
+- How can we help you with this good process?

 Also published on Medium.